cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 You can also fetch detailed information about a notice, including its proof information.

-Here is the query which takes 2 variables: noticeIndex and inputIndex.
+Here is the query which takes two variables: noticeIndex and inputIndex.

 ```graphql
 query notice($noticeIndex: Int!, $inputIndex: Int!) {